 Non-infectious and non-immune-mediated inflammatory arthritis

-In cases of pain and swelling in a single joint, acute infection is a relatively common cause - one that can result in rapid and irreversible damage.
+In patients with pain and swelling in a single joint, acute infection is a relatively common cause - one that can result in rapid and irreversible damage.
 In contrast, the majority of patients with involvement of multiple joints tend to have disorders of chronic duration.
-The prognosis is good for those who remain unclassifiable, with nearly 50% of such patients undergoing remission requiring no pharmacological therapy on follow-up at 1 year.
-A multinational collaborative study on undifferentiated peripheral inflammatory arthritis summarised the diagnostic approach to this problem quite succinctly.
+The prognosis is good for those who remain unclassifiable, with nearly 50% of such patients undergoing remission requiring no pharmacological therapy at follow-up at 1 year.

 The classic signs of inflammation generally also apply to inflammatory joint disease: